therealsphinx/support.balsamiq.com/content/tutorials/mockupstogo.md

 * * *

 ## 1\.
-Go to mockupstogo.mybalsamiq.com in your browser
+Go to mockupstogo.mybalsamiq.com in Your Browser

 [![Go to mockupstogo.mybalsamiq.com in your browser](https://media.balsamiq.com/img/support/guides/How_to_Download_from_Mockups_To_Go/media_1380038358834.png)](https://media.balsamiq.com/img/support/guides/How_to_Download_from_Mockups_To_Go/media_1380038358834_lg.png "1\.
 Go to mockupstogo.mybalsamiq.com in your browser")